aerospike/aerospike-backup-service/README.md

 <IP addr 1>:<port 1>[,<IP addr 2>:<port 2>[,...]]
 <IP addr 1>:<TLS_NAME 1>:<port 1>[,<IP addr 2>:<TLS_NAME 2>:<port 2>[,...]]
 ```
-Backup the given cluster nodes only.
+Back up the given cluster nodes only.
 This argument is mutually exclusive to partition-list/after-digest arguments.
-Default: backup all nodes in the cluster
+Default: back up all nodes in the cluster
 ### Extra ttl

 A new optional field, `extra-ttl`, has been added to the restore policy configuration.
 It specifies the amount of extra time-to-live (TTL) to add to records that have expirable void-times.

 ### Secret Agent for cluster

-Credential object has a new optional `secret-agent` property which points to a secret agent, one of those listed in config's secret-agents.
+The credential object has a new optional `secret-agent` property that points to a secret agent, one of those listed in the `secret-agents` configuration parameter.
 Secret agent is responsible for storing secrets like passwords and TLS certificates.
-In addition to `password` and `password-path`, there is new field `password-key-secret` which specifies the secret keyword in Aerospike Secret Agent containing password.
+In addition to `password` and `password-path`, there is a new field `password-key-secret`, which specifies the secret keyword in Aerospike Secret Agent containing the password.
 Validation allows only one of these three fields to be present.
 ```yaml
   dto.Credentials: